“What’s in a name?” It must be the most famous rhetorical question in literary history.

 It is a defiantly futile challenge to fate from a desperate young girl.

-The immutable fact of their names and Juliet’s headstrong defiance of their explosive significance is a dramatic device used by Shakespeare to ratchet up the play’s narrative tension.
+The immutable fact of their names and Juliet’s headstrong defiance of their explosive significance is a splendid piece dramatic irony used by Shakespeare to ratchet up the play’s narrative tension.
 Juliet’s astoundingly naive question signals to the audience that our young heroine is heedless of the disaster that is so clearly hurtling towards her.

 What’s in a name?
 For Juliet, anguish and death; for Shakespeare, the essence of a tragedy; for businesses, as we shall discuss, consequences no less dramatic for those who fall victim to the Juliet syndrome and take names lightly.